Service and Registered Address: The Differences

 A service address is the address of a director or secretary within that company.
 You will normally register two addresses for a director when incorporating a company, although they can be the same if applicable.
 The two addresses are a Service Address, and the other is a Residential Address.

-The Service Address was introduced in October 2009 for directors, and enables them to state an address that they can access for the purpose of mail, in the similar way that a registered address acts for a company.
-This doesn't have to be their home address, but does appear on public record.
+The Service Address was introduced in October 2009 for directors and persons with significant control (PSCs), and enables them to state an address they can access for statutory mail, in a similar way that a registered address acts for a company.
+This doesn't have to be their home address, but it does appear on public record.

 Are there limitations?